-Answer: A defect which is occurring repeatedly in every execution and whose steps can be captured in every execution, then such a defect is called a ‘producible’ defect.
+Answer: A defect that is occurring repeatedly in every execution and whose steps can be captured in every execution, then such a defect is called a “producible” defect.

-Q #7) What type of defect is a not reproducible defect?
+Q #7) What type of defect is a non-reproductible defect?

-Answer: A defect which is not occurring repeatedly in every execution and is producing only at some instances and whose steps as proof have to be captured with the help of screenshots, then such a defect is called as a ‘not reproducible’ defect.
+Answer: A defect that is not occurring repeatedly in every execution and is producing only at some instances and whose steps as proof have to be captured with the help of screenshots, then such a defect is called as a no reproducible.

 Q #8) What is a defect report?

-Answer: A defect report is a document which includes reporting information about the defect or flaw in the application which is causing the normal flow of an application deviated from its expected behavior.
+Answer: A defect report is a document that includes reporting information about the defect or flaw in the application which is causing the normal flow of an application to deviate from its expected behavior.

-Q #9) What details are included in a defect report?
+Q #9) What details are included in the defect report?

 Answer: A defect report consists of Defect ID, Description of the defect, Feature Name, Test Case Name, Reproducible defect or not, Status of the defect, Severity, and Priority of the defect, Tester Name, Date of testing of the defect, Build Version in which the defect was found, the Developer to whom the defect has been assigned, name of the person who has fixed the defect, Screenshots of a defect depicting the flow of the steps, Fixing the date of a defect, and the person who has approved the defect.

 Q #10) When is a defect changed to a ‘deferred’ state in the defect life cycle?

 Answer: When a defect that is found is not of very high importance and the one which can get fixed in the later releases are moved to a ‘deferred’ state in the Defect Life Cycle.